Content

 Remember to factor in travel time if there is going to be travel.

-Most people aren’t natural models so having an engagement shoot with your photographer really helps on your big day.
+Most people aren’t natural models so having an engagement session with your photographer really helps on your big day.
 You will all be better acquainted with each other and will be far more used to being natural in front of a camera.

 Organise a sheet to sit on (or in the case below … lie on!) and a pair of comfy shoes as your photographer may ask you to walk a bit to get the perfect shot or sit on the ground.

-Take a make up bag along for touch ups.
+Take a make-up bag along for touch ups.

 Have fun!!!!
 Be romantic, have fun, laugh, kiss a lot but be yourselves!
 The more natural you are the better pics you will get.